 A denarius was one day’s wage in that time, so 300 denarii was almost a year’s wages.
 We have no means to determine what a denarius was in terms of buying power so I’ll use a modern statistic to give us a number we can relate to.
 According to the latest US census figures as of this writing, the median income of a US family is close to $50,000/year, or $137/day.
 That means the amount in question was somewhere around $41,100 in today’s money.

-We can draw two conclusions from this passage:
+We can safely draw two non-theological conclusions from this passage:

 - Judas was used to handling large sums of money and knew off the top of his head the market value of such commodities.